eahenle/RQE/README.md

 $ ./launch
 ```

-Type queries in the text box and chat with the RQE planning agent.
+Type queries in the text box and chat with the RQE agent.